lmshaffe/node-stuff/note-app/README.md

 # note-app
-Playing with command line tools
+Playing with command line tools.

 Basic node operations using file system, lodash, yargs, and other minor libraries to create a basic command line note app.

 Example: